For research partners

 Section 4 — Research history (optional)

-Completing more sections improves your match quality for studies and increases your visibility to researchers during screening.
+Completing more sections improves your match quality for studies and increases your visibility to research teams during screening.

 Your public profile